 The business value and the work of the team

-Scrum mentions the topic of business value pretty much, though no specifics are given.
-However, all Scrum participants must strive to deliver business value because this is the most important thing the entire Scrum team has to provide for the product.
+Scrum mentions the topic of business value though no specifics are given.
+However, all Scrum participants must strive to deliver business value as it is the most important thing that the entire Scrum team provides for the product.

-In the process, the Development Team not only has to strive to complete Product Backlog Items but also strive to deliver business value for the product.
-As Scrum proclaims the team to choose their way of working and how exactly they will do their job, there remains the risk of not enough value for the tasks completed.
+During the development process, the Development Team not only has to strive to complete Product Backlog Items but also strive to deliver business value for the product.
+As Scrum encourages the team to choose their own way of working and the exact way they will do their job, there remains the risk of insufficient value for the completed tasks.

-The development team must be provoked to do the best job it can do.
+The development team must be provoked to do the best job it can.
 Business value can be found in any initiative.

-Tidy code can provide easier maintenance in the future and save time.
-Being diligent in one web-based user registration form can provide more customers and fewer repelled users.
+Tidier code can provide easier maintenance in the future and save time.
+Being diligent in one web-based user registration form can provide more customers and fewer disappointed users.
 Business value can also be delivered through communication, where the team asks important questions about the essence of the product idea.

 Who are the participants in the Daily Scrum event